-The CDC is run by a committee of around 40 people, of which over half are university students and the remainder come from Cambridge and the surrounding area.
+The CDC is run by a committee of around 20 to 40 people, of which half are typically university students and the remainder come from Cambridge and the surrounding area.
 This reflects the membership of the club.
 Committee posts are voluntary and unpaid.

 The CDC is a non-profit organisation.
 Due to its large student membership and mainly student-run committee, the CDC is a registered Cambridge University society.

 The CDC also runs classes in several other dance styles, including salsa, ballroom (includes tango) and latin (includes jive).